paras2005khandelwal-glitch/Mental-Wellness-App-Project/README.md

 # Mental-Wellness-App-Project
-I created design of a Mental wellness app with AI support.
+I designed a Mental wellness app with AI support.
 In this repository I provided image of my Case study, Project link, and Project prototype link